wvanlit/wvanlit.github.io/content/About Me/Work Experience.md

 - 💡 Researched using light (both lamps & led-strips) to speed up picking orders in the warehouse.
 - 🎛️ Created **C#**/.NET software to control a DMX spotlight, highlighting products.
 - 🤖 Developed a **C#**/UWP app for Raspberry Pi to talk to Teensy microcontrollers over RabbitMQ.
-- 🔦 Programmed Teensy microcontrollers in **C++** to assign shelves using led-strips
+- 🔦 Programmed Teensy microcontrollers in **C++** to assign picking shelves using led-strips

 ### Technical Product Owner & Analyst @ Billink 📊 | _February 2019 - February 2020_

 - 📈 Took charge of the credit check system and managed the work of 2 remote devs.
 - 📊 Dug into data with Tableau and SQL to find bugs and boost both operational and technical performance.
-- 🚀 Built an asynchronous microservice in **Go** with a custom rules engine to replace the old cred check.
+- 🚀 Built an asynchronous microservice in **Go** with a custom rules engine to replace the old credit check.

 ### Peer Coach @ Hogeschool Rotterdam 👨‍🏫 | _August 2018 - August 2019_